 The following diagram illustrates the workflow involved in creating an application to be monitored by SAM.

 AppInsight templates are specialized, complex SAM templates designed for in-depth monitoring of Microsoft Active Directory, Exchange, IIS, and SQL.
 In addition to monitoring virtually every aspect of these key business tools at the server level, you can drill down into the data store layer for performance data.
-To learn more, see Monitor with AppInsight applications.
+For details, see Monitor with AppInsight applications.

 To learn more about templates, application monitors, and component monitors, see: